Carolyn Vachani, RN, MSN, AOCN

 One other method that has been tested is known as gonadoprotection.
 This works on the theory that germ cells are damaged by chemotherapy because they are rapidly dividing and reproducing.
 By administering medication to stunt the reproduction of these cells, perhaps they would be protected from the damage of chemotherapy.
 Investigators have attempted to do this with gonadotropin-releasing hormone (GnRH) agonists and antagonists or birth control pills.
 Studies have had mixed results and were small, making it hard to apply the results.
 Larger randomized studies are looking at these techniques.

 Fertility-preserving techniques for women come at a sometimes significant cost.
 The majority of patients will not have coverage for fertility-sparing procedures through their health insurance.
 Eleven states now require insurance companies to cover infertility diagnosis and treatment, but this still does not always cover all of the necessary tests and procedures.
 The National Infertility Association has a website that includes up-to-date information on each state's laws.
 Women should talk to their insurance companies or human resource representatives to explore what is covered.

-Sharing Hope is a program administered by Fertile Hope that offers discount rates for cancer patients at participating fertility clinics.
-Fertile Hope also has a section on financial options for fertility preservation.
+LIVESTRONG has a section on fertility information and offers a fertility discount program that may be helpful.
 Women should understand that rates can vary greatly and it may be worth shopping around.
 This might be a job to give to a friend who offers to help, as it can be a time- consuming effort.